robuhsaur/sports-picks/journals/Sal-Hernandez.md

 - Continuing my work from yesterday. ran into some issues pulling the games needed. working on resolving.

 **10/13**
-- working on NFL/NBA games page today.
+- working on NFL/NBA games page today. got a bug that was giving me issue on loading the games. was able to fix and get it working. finished the NFL page.

+**10/14**
+- kept working on same thing. making sure I am getting correct data.
+Got stuck on how to link to another page.

+---

+## Week 3 ##

+**10/17**
+- got links to work on sports page. now working on displaying all the odds for the specific team. still working.